pubnub/pubnub-mcp-server/resources/sdk_docs/unity_objects.md

 ### Set user metadata

-Set metadata for a UUID (including Custom).
-Use eTag to avoid overwriting concurrent updates.

-Unsupported partial updates of custom metadata: Writing Custom overwrites existing Custom.
-To add/modify, read current metadata, merge locally, then write back (or use IfMatchesEtag for concurrency control).
+Note: Partial updates of Custom are not supported.
+Setting Custom overwrites the stored value.
+To add to existing custom data: fetch current metadata, merge client-side, then set.

-#### Method(s)
+Methods

 ```
 `1pubnub.SetUuidMetadata()